snoonetIRC/website/content/README.md

 % hugo new page-name.md
 ```

 Pages are markdown files in this directory.
+They are stored in the top level
+content directory so they have a top-level name on the website (i.e. `about.md`
-Here is a basic example "about"
+would be `snoonet.org/about`).
+Here is a basic example "about" page:
-page:

 ```
 ---